Effect of the electronic pressure on the energy and magnetic moment of charged test particles in turbulent electromagnetic fields: Numerical Results

 Observing figure \ref{fig:evolucion energias}, the first thing we note is the anisotropy between the perpendicular and the parallel components.
 The former grows significantly faster than the latter.
 On the other hand, it can be seen that a difference in the mean energies arises when the effect of the electronic pressure is incorporated.
 The total mean energy decrease slightly, the perpendicular energy also decreases, while the parallel energy has a noticeable growth.

 From figure \ref{fig:comparacion energias finales} it is interesting to highlight that by adding only EP, the total energy (perpendicular+parallel) does not change dramatically.
 However, the parallel component grows at the expense of the perpendicular one.
 On the other hand, adding H generates a significant increase in the total energy.
 At first glance we could say that it impacts mostly on the perpendicular component.
 This is reasonable if we recall that the force it exerts is perpendicular to the total field ($\propto \textbf{J}\times\textbf{B}$).
 Although it has a component parallel to the guiding field $\mathbf{B}_0$, this is far smaller than the perpendicular one since $|\mathbf{b}|\ll\mathbf{B}_0$.
 However, the ratio between the two components is practically unchanged.
 Thus, the consequence seems to be a proportional increase of the energy.
 As for adding both H and EP, the effect that emerges is more complex.
-We note a reduction in the total energy and an increase in the relative importance of the parallel component that is larger than in all other cases; however, in what follows we will not go into further detail on the behavior derived from the interaction between EP and H.
+We note a reduction in the total energy and an increase in the relative importance of the parallel component that is larger than in all other cases; however, in what follows we will not go into further detail on the behavior derived from the interaction between EP and H. This is because, although noticeable, their contribution seems secondary when studying mean values of test particles.
+Clearly the bulk of the population is not much affected by these terms, in accordance to previous results\cite{gonzales2}.

 In the remainder of this work, all the simulations shown are done considering both electronic pressure and Hall terms.